Catalog

 We scope admin screens as first-class product surfaces: dashboard metrics, filters, detail views, approval queues, bulk actions, audit trails, exports, configuration controls, and role-based access.
 The admin panel should answer what happened, why it happened, who is responsible, and what action the business can take next.

-The strongest monetization paths for medicine delivery app clone include Commission and service fees, Offers and retention, Provider plans.
+The strongest monetization paths for medicine delivery app clone include Medicine sales margin, Convenience and urgent delivery fees, Recurring care plans.
 Monetization should be designed before development because it affects database structure, checkout, payout flows, invoices, refunds, plan limits, analytics, and admin reporting.

 For many clone-inspired platforms, the first version should support one primary revenue stream and one optional growth lever.
 Adding every possible revenue model in V1 slows launch and makes finance QA harder.
 The full build can expand into subscriptions, featured placement, enterprise plans, advertising, or partner revenue once real usage validates demand.